ebigurus/generativeAI/apps/rag-cost-analysis/README.md

 ![RAG Cost for Proprietary LLMs Input Tokens](rag_cost_analysis.jpg)

 # Using the Notebook
 The notebook is a Google Colab notebook written in Python.
-The notebook was designed to opened and run in Google Colab.
+The notebook was designed to be opened and run in Google Colab.

 The notebook shows how to accurately calculate usage input token costs for a propreitary LLM, specifically, OpenAI.
 It uses a fictitious company's financial report as an internal knolwedge document and 1 year of synthetic usage data to illustrate calculating and forecasting the cost of input tokens for user queries as illustrated in the following chart.